‘Venom: Let There Be Carnage’: Release date, trailer and everything else we know about the Sony superhero movie

-However, it has been a bit of a bumpy road for the sequel to get to theaters.
+However, it was a bit of a bumpy road for the sequel to get to theaters.
 To find out why, as well as everything we know about Venom: Let There Be Carnage, keep on reading.

 Who is Venom?